jsantoro10/jsantoro10.github.io/_cases/nycbest.md

       - lesson: Design Sprint
         learning: I learned that defining what is and isn’t within the project scope is an essential aspect of designing under time constraints.
 Unlike the first portfolio project for the Google UX Design course, multiple steps of the design process were outlined in a week’s work.
 This structure gave me some experience tackling weekly design sprints.
     next_steps:
-      - Conduct a third usability study to evaluate whether the pain points users experienced have been effectively addressed
+      - Evaluate the success of the new site by tracking whether pet adoptions and number of account signups have increased, and whether time on task and drop-off rate have decreased
-      - Conduct more user research to determine any new areas of need, such as customer reviews and pickup/delivery feedback
+      - Conduct a second usability study to evaluate whether the pain points users experienced have been effectively addressed
 ---